evarsha/Implementing-SVM-Classi-er-and-Deep-Learning-Architectures-for-Fashion-MNIST-Dataset-/README.md

 For Deep Learning architectures I have implemented the traditional CNN using TensorFlow and Numpy libraries and ResNet50 Architecture using Keras in my second model.

-The results obtained, their computation time, trade-os and architectures have been described.
+The results obtained, their computation time, trade-offs and architectures have been described.